 Sylvia Thompson Graf

-Sylvia Thompson Graf (BS ’49 Textiles, MS ’74 Continuing and Vocational Education) is “a wonderful person who has put others first throughout her life… and is an all-around superb human being,” said husband Truman Graf.
-The couple has made a deferred gift in Sylvia’s name that honors her 22-year career at Madison Area Technical College, establishing an endowment to support design program areas.
+Sylvia Thompson Graf (BS 1949 Textiles; MS 1974 Continuing and Vocational Education) is “a wonderful person who has put others first throughout her life and is an all-around superb human being,” said husband Truman Graf (1922-2017).
+The couple made a deferred gift in Sylvia’s name that honors her 22-year career at Madison Area Technical College, establishing an endowment to support design program areas.
 It pays homage not only to her important role of raising three children, but also to her extensive professional and community leadership.
-Graf served on the Market Development Council of the Wisconsin Department of Agriculture, Trade and Consumer Protection, in addition to volunteering in leadership positions with nine other associations.
-Wherever she goes, Graf lives the mission of the School of Human Ecology: reaching out to improve the quality of human life.
+Sylvia served on the Market Development Council of the Wisconsin Department of Agriculture, Trade and Consumer Protection, in addition to volunteering in leadership positions with nine other associations.
+Wherever she has gone, Sylvia has lived the mission of the School of Human Ecology: reaching out to improve the quality of human life.

-Jane Graff’s 100 Woman Campaign gift established a research assistantship for the Helen Louise Allen Textile Collection.
-Graff was a longtime member of the collection’s Fundraising Committee.
-She traced her love of decorative textiles to her mother, Irma Camp Graff, who studied design in New York City and enjoyed a long friendship with designer Mariska Karasz.
-The Hungarian immigrant became a noted fashion designer and then switched to creating abstract wall hangings after World War II.
-The designer’s fashions combined folk elements from her native country with modern American styles, and one of Jane Graff’s treasured items is a Karasz-designed, embroidered jacket from her mother.
-After graduation in applied art from Iowa State College, Jane Graff worked in the interior design bureau of the Armstrong Cork Company in Lancaster, Pennsylvania.
-In 1956, she completed a master’s degree in art at the University of California, Los Angeles and afterwards worked as an instructor and extension specialist in Home Furnishings at Michigan State University.
-In 1959 Jane Graff moved to Madison and for the next 32 years served as a faculty member and provided program support to county extension faculty.
-She employed newsletters, fact sheets, radio, television and other media in efforts to reach a variety of audiences throughout the state.
-She designed and photographed scale models to illustrate design concepts, wrote extension publications like “Working with Color” and “Adapting Interiors and Furnishings for the Disabled,” and created a videotape, “Adapting Your Home: Meeting Your Needs in Later Years.”
+Jane Graff (1927-2008) was a longtime member of the Helen Louise Allen Textile Collection’s Fundraising Committee.
+She traced her love of decorative textiles to her mother, Irma Camp Graff, who studied design in New York City and enjoyed a long friendship with designer Mariska Karasz, a Hungarian immigrant who became a noted fashion designer and artist.
+One of Jane’s treasured items was a Karasz-designed, embroidered jacket from her mother.
+After graduation in applied art from Iowa State College, Jane worked in the interior design bureau of the Armstrong Cork Company in Lancaster, Pennsylvania.
+She completed a master’s degree in art at UCLA and worked as an extension specialist in Home Furnishings at Michigan State.
+In 1959, she moved to Madison and for 32 years served as faculty, providing program support to county extension faculty.
+She employed newsletters, fact sheets, radio, television and other media to reach audiences throughout the state.
 In the 1970s, she developed resources on historic quilts, designed textiles, and taught textile design and printing at workshops for 4-H leaders.
-Textiles and paintings are equal treasures, “if you have any interest in design history, color and pattern,” Jane Graff once observed.
-“There are some gorgeous things in the Helen Louise Allen Textile Collection from many centuries, countries and ethnic groups.”
-Thanks to her gift, the long-term care of these treasures can be enhanced through the work of a research assistant.
+“There are some gorgeous things in the textile collection from many centuries, countries and ethnic groups,” Jane observed.
+Thanks to Jane’s 100 Women gift, the long-term care of these treasures can be enhanced through the work of the Jane Graff Textile Research Assistant.

 One doesn’t need a degree from the School of Human Ecology to rightfully claim the title of “human ecologist.”
 Teresa Hallada, loving wife of Tony Hallada (BS 1989 Consumer Science), and devoted mother to Mason and Hannah, earned this title by being the person her family and friends turn to whenever they need help.
 Known for her compassion and “big heart,” Teresa has always worked to make life better for others.